thesephist/dotink/content/posts/maverick.md

 Some of these issues I chose to keep as acceptable quirks of this environment, and others (like compiler crashes) I'm hoping to fix slowly going forward.

-I'm very excited to have a browser-native REPL for Ink for experimenting with Ink on the go, and for writing and testing small things in Ink.
+I'm very excited to have a browser-native REPL for Ink for experimenting with Ink on the go, and for writing and testing small things in Ink in a more lightweight environment.
 Though it obviously isn't perfect, it'll also help me demonstrate how Ink works in more places around the web and make the language more accessible to people who are interested in trying to write small Ink programs.